Article

 Photo Credit: National Archives

-The National Park Service announces availability of grant funding through African American Civil Rights Grant Program (AACR).
-The program will document, interpret, and preserve sites and stories telling the full story of the long struggle for African American civil rights from the transatlantic slave trade onwards across two separate grant funding opportunities.
+The National Park Service announces availability of grant funding through the African American Civil Rights Grant Program (AACR).
+The program will document, interpret, and preserve sites and stories telling the full story of the long struggle for African American civil rights from the transatlantic slave trade onwards.
+Governmental, tribal, and nonprofit organizations are eligible to apply.
 The NPS 2008 report, Civil Rights in America, A Framework for Identifying Significant Sites, will serve as the reference document in determining the appropriateness of proposed projects and properties.

 Available Grant Funding